 “ What natural factors are important? ……..

 One of the most important factors is the greenhouse effect, a simplified explanation of which is as follows Short-wave solar radiation can pass through the clear atmosphere relatively unimpeded But long-wave terrestrial radiation emitted by the warm surface of the Earth is partially absorbed and then re-emitted by a number of trace gases in the cooler atmosphere above Since, on average, the outgoing long wave radiation balances the incoming solar radiation both the atmosphere and the surface will be warmer than they would be without the greenhouse gases”

-This analysis has shown that the greenhouse effect arising from the dominant long wavelength CO2 absorption band emanating from the Earth’s surface at 288̊K cannot cause warming of the atmosphere or the surface, but perhaps cooling.
+This analysis has shown that the greenhouse effect arising from the dominant long wavelength CO2 absorption band emanating from the Earth’s surface at 288.5 degrees K cannot cause warming of the surface.

-Radiation back into space from the shorter wavelength CO2 absorption bands, emanating from the Sun, should have caused the Earth’s temperature to decrease as the CO2 concentration increased.
+However, radiation back into space from the shorter wavelength CO2 absorption band, emitted from the Sun, should have caused the Earth’s temperature to decrease as the CO2 concentration increased.